jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   863 "Spanish fiction"
   864 "Spanish essays"
   855 "Speeches, addresses, etc., Spanish"
-  # 866 not used at FLP; assuming pattern from Dewey 1922 and other 866s
+# 866 Not Used at FLP; Assuming Pattern from Dewey 1922 and other 866s
   866 "Spanish letters"
   857 "Spanish wit and humor"
   868 "Authors, Spanish" + Spanish miscellany